 Scholarships

-Despite the lower admission rate, the above facts should encourage you to apply to Washington University in St. Louis.
-There is a chance to challenge oneself at each step, so you should take advantage of the opportunity to show WashU your ideas and be a part of it!
+Despite the low admission rate, the information above should encourage you to prepare carefully before applying to Washington University in St. Louis.
+There is a chance to challenge yourself at each step, so you should take advantage of the opportunity to show WashU your ideas and be a part of its community.

 We hope that this article on WashU’s acceptance rate was helpful.
-To know more information on how you can study in the USA, check out the Guide to Studying in the USA and Available Programs for International Students in the USA sections!
+To know more information about how you can study in the USA, check out the Guide to Studying in the USA and Open Courses for International Students sections!

 About the Author: Hyun Lee